ChrisCJFern/AlliGators/README.md

 <li>Clone this repository into a new directory</li>
 <li>Open the project in Android Studio</li>
 <li>Sync the project's Gradle files by clicking on the elephant icon in the top right.
 This will install any needed dependencies</li>
 <li>Note that valid API keys are needed to functionally run this project.
-Contact the creators if you believe you should have access to these keys.</li>
+Contact the developers if you believe you should have access to these keys.</li>
 <li>Run the app by clicking the green play button.</li>
 </ol>